Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks: Experimental Details

-To evaluate the proposed model, we conducted experiments using a constructed token dataset with an input feature size of 10.
-The model architecture is a single-layer, state space model (SSM) with a hidden dimension of 20.
-Initialization was performed with 2 blocks and an SSM latent size of 10.
+To evaluate the proposed model, we conducted experiments using a constructed token dataset with the context length $N$ of 10.
+The model architecture is a single-layer GRIL with a hidden dimension of 20.
 No activation function was used during training.
+We use two metrics to compare the trained GRIL model with the GD.
+The $L_2$ distance measures the magnitude of their difference, e.g.,

+and is used to compare either predictions or input sensitivities.
+The cosine similarity measures whether two sensitivity vectors point in the same direction,